API FAQ

 **Q: Can I try before I buy?**

 Yes!
 All paid plans include a **14-day free trial**.
-No credit card required.
+A credit card is required.

 **Q: Can I cancel anytime?**